damianhakert/damianhakert.github.io/source/_posts/2016-03-11-gitlab-intro-webcast.markdown

 In this webcast:

-- Creating Groups and Projects
+- Overview of Groups and Projects
 - Always start with an issue
-- Organizing with Issues and Milestones
+- Organizing with Labels and Milestones
 - Referencing related work such as @mentions, Fixes #ID or Closes #ID
 - Q&A: Questions from webcast attendees answered live